Get

 If you have ever known a Pug or Bulldog, you might already know the answer to this question.
 Do dogs snore?
 Some dogs definitely snore, snort, and make all sorts of other nasally noises, especially dogs of certain breeds.

 So, if you’re wondering if a dog snores, think no more about it.
-They certainly can.
+They certainly may do so.
 However, sometimes it’s sudden or not normal, so we want to explain exactly when this could cause some concern.

 1. Brachycephalic Breeds

 For brachycephalic breeds, it is to be expected for them to have some degree of snorting or snoring behavior.
+Many owners considered this behavior relatively normal in these breeds 3.
 These dogs have a more obstructed airway due to their shorter snouts, causing breathing difficulty and other issues related to breathing.
 Some examples of brachycephalic breeds include:

 • Bulldog